A list of useful links.

 - My Google Scholar profile

-- Lingua-Align is a statistical tree aligner designed and built by Jörg Tiedemann, and is free to download.
-My Ph.D. thesis includes experiments involving this toolbox, as well as the transformation-based learning system TBLign designed by myself which was used to improve the output of Lingua-Align and which functions as a tree aligner itself.
+- Lingua::Align is a collection of command-line tools for automatic tree and word alignment of parallel corpora.
+The main developer was Jörg Tiedemann, my former supervisor at the RuG, and is free to download.
+My PhD thesis includes experiments involving this toolbox, as well as the transformation-based learning tree alignment system TBLign designed by myself, which was also used to improve existing tree alignment through its error-correction mechanism.

-- My co-researcher (and co-author at a few occasions) at Unisa, Friedel Wolff, is a computer scientist with interests in natural language processing, machine-learning and artificial intelligence.
+- My former co-researcher (and co-author at a few occasions) at Unisa, Friedel Wolff, is a computer scientist with interests in natural language processing, machine learning and artificial intelligence.
 He has a website and blog that you can find here.

 - Colleagues of mine at the RuG in Groningen have written a series of games to help construct a large-scale semantic corpus of English.
-This resource will be very useful to teach computers to learn to understand English better, with many useful and practical applications in everyday life.
-Wordrobe
+This resource is intended to teach computers to learn to understand English better, with useful and practical applications in everyday life.
+Visit Wordrobe for more.

 - My brother and sister-in-law, Louis and Marina, have written two e-books on the life lessons they have learned from traveling in Japan and from their dogs!
 The books are also available in audio format.
 You can support them here.